1211ciel/node/words.md

+nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.
+Nevertheless,the group took largely the same approach it did in 1999.

-nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless Nevertheless, the group took largely the same approach it did in 1999.
+nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless Nevertheless, the group took largely the same approach it did in 1999.
 Nevertheless, the group took largely the same approach it did in 1999.
 Nevertheless, the group took largely the same approach it did in 1999.